DAVFoundation/api_doc/source/protocols/drone-charging/index.html.md

 # Bid

 A bid to provide a charging service.
-Typically sent from a charger to an electric drone.
+Typically sent from a charger to a drone.

 ## Arguments